isabelle-prover/conventions/style.md

 Broader comments, i.e. text, like motiviations for definitions use the `text` command.

 ## Theorems and Definitions
-The preferred method of stating assumptions is by using explicit `assume` clauses.
+The preferred method of stating assumptions is by using explicit `assumes` clauses.
-If you use `assume` the theorem name must always be followed by a linebreak.
+If you use `assumes` the theorem name must always be followed by a linebreak.
 Furthermore, the `show` must be on a separate line from the assumptions.
 You can put multiple short assumptions in one line at a time.
 Facts should be labelled with semantically meaningful names.
 If the fact is short enough, however, fact quoting should be preferred instead.